bradware/moola-backend/README.md

 # moola-backend
-Backend API for Moola (deprecated) using Node, Express, Mongoose, & MongoDB
+Backend API for Moola (deprecated) using Node, Express, Mongoose, & MongoDB.
+No longer deployed.